GerardRodes/AvisLips/README.md

 # AvisLips
 jQuery music player

-Loads every item with the class .al-item and loads any element inserted in
+Loads every item with the class .al-item
+Inside it must be the audio tag and the desired elements

 ##Elements
   - **playButton**: play/pause button